Subaru-PFS/pfs_helpdesk_tutorial/docs/02_01_run_prepare.md

 $ setup pfs_pipe2d
 ```

-If you are using a shared install on a server, you will need to set up a local `drp_pfs_data` as follows
+(Optional) Only when you are going to install curated calibs, and you are using a shared installation on a server, you will need to set up a local `drp_pfs_data` as follows:
-(this is only necessary if you are going to install curated calibs):
 ```
 $ setup -jr $WORKDIR/(username)/packages/drp_pfs_data
 ```